hagerstown/comprehensive-plan/content/01-executive-summary/index.md

 The primary goals of this Comprehensive Plan include:

-- Goal
-- Goal
-- Goal

-## Table of contents

-- Subsection
-- Table
-- Of
+- **Redeveloping and revitalizing** existing Hagerstown neighborhoods, including downtown and Main Street
+- Implementing **capital improvement plans** for infrastructure
-- Contents
+- Encouraging **economic development**
+- Preserving the **environment** and adopting guidelines for **sustainability**
+- Integrating **assets, liabilities, needs, and dreams,** as determined through community input, into a workable solution